jberkenbilt/debian-qpdf/README-maintainer.md

 * Latest corpus:
   gs://qpdf-backup.clusterfuzz-external.appspot.com/corpus/libFuzzer/qpdf_fuzzer/latest.zip

-CODING RULES
+## CODING RULES

-* Code is formatted with clang-format >= 15.
+* Code is formatted with clang-format-16.
 See .clang-format and the "Code Formatting" section in manual/contributing.rst for details.
   See also "CODE FORMATTING" below.